 - The marriage license is valid anywhere in the Commonwealth of Kentucky.

-- Both must present an acceptable form of ID, such as a drivers’s license, government issued picture ID, original birth certificate, passport, or social security card.
+- Both must present a primary form of photo ID, such as a driver’s license, passport, or government-issued picture ID.

 - There is a $50.00 fee for the license.
 (Payable by cash or card-vendor fees apply).